 Our particular form of Corporatocracy is aptly described as being "managed" by a relatively small handful of super wealthy elites collectively known as Oligarchs.
 Who says money can't buy happiness?
 And most importantly, it's not a zero-sum form of management of "either/or".
 Both the Democrats and Republican parties are equally guilty because both parties (and their politicians) are literally and figuratively owned by corporate money (thanks largely to Citizens United and a out of touch Supreme Court).

 We haven't quite ventured that far here in the U.S....yet.
 However, don't entirely rule it out.
 Very few of history's authoritarian governments started off by shooting people.
-Typically, they started by trying to humiliate individuals and groups, cut off their connection to the masses such as shutting down newspapers and radio stations, beating up people, conducting covert and overt surveillance (to inspire fear), burning books, denying employment or entry into schools, and so on.
+Typically, they started by trying to humiliate individuals and groups, cut off their connection to the masses such as shutting down newspapers and radio stations, beating them up, conducting covert and overt surveillance (to inspire fear), burning books, boycotting, denying employment or entry into schools, and so on.
 It has rarely begun with mass roundups or executions.anyone who doesn't follow the desired message.
 They present only one side of a story, while ignoring, downplaying, or mocking the other side.

 In some cases, they block or "blacklist" individuals who oppose their agenda.
 They also "shadow block" individuals or groups on social media by restricting their viewership unbeknownst to the publisher (I have and continue to be the victim of both forms of this kind of censorship) and demonetize their sites.
 Worse, they attempt to deny others the opportunity to publicly speak, even when they've been invited to do so.
 They've also attacked individuals and institutions who extend these invitations to speak.

 Collectively, this type of behavior is referred to as "Cancel Culture".
 It's nothing less than a form of censorship masquerading as "social justice" or "diversity" under the broader banner of "political correctness", which Orwell called "Good think" in his book "1984".
-Cancel Culture pretends to encourage equality while promoting a type of reverse racism designed to stimulate a new kind of economic/social conflict by replacing class with race as found in traditional Marxism.
+Cancel Culture pretends to encourage equality while promoting a type of reverse racism designed to stimulate a new kind of economic/social conflict by replacing class with race as found in traditional Marxism or Fascism.

 An interesting poll recently found that 77% of Conservatives have been so conditioned by this "Good think" of Cancel Culture as to be afraid to speak up publically on issues of race, social equality, or even politics out of fear of being attacked, but it goes further than that.